ERGO-Code/HiGHS/README.md

 `make install`

-To use the library from a cmake project use
+To use the library from a CMake project use

 `find_package(HiGHS)`

 and add the correct path to HIGHS_DIR.

-Compiling and linking without cmake
+Compiling and linking without CMake
 -----------------------------------

 Suppose we want to link an executable defined in file `use_highs.cpp` with the